 If the gradual process of washing the color out is not going to cut it for you, you can purchase a color remover at a local beauty supply store.

-Color remover can be a tricky process, and if you are concerned about doing any additional damage to your hair, you may opt to visit a salon instead.
+Applying color remover is a bit tricky.
+If you are concerned about doing any additional damage to your hair, you may opt to visit a salon instead.

-Home remedies for hair color removal can include everything from apple cider vinegar to dish soap to anti-dandruff shampoo; the effectiveness of any hair color remover (whether it is a “home remedy” or a store-bought remover) will depend upon the shade of color you used as well as your natural color.
+Home remedies for hair color removal can include everything from apple cider vinegar to anti-dandruff shampoo; the effectiveness of any hair color remover (whether it is a “home remedy” or a store-bought remover) will depend upon the type of color you used.

 Together with a stylist, you can plan to correct the color while also protecting your hair and minimizing the damage from chemicals.